Kangaroo Reproductive System Kangaroo Genitalia

 Photo: Female kangaroo with baby joey

-The female kangaroo has three vaginas and two uteruses.
-The two outermost vaginas are used for sperm transportation to its two uteruses.
-Babies are born through the middle vagina.
+• Three vaginas: The two outermost vaginas are used for sperm transportation to its two uteruses.
+And babies are born through the middle vagina.
 (See diagram).
 Female placental mammals, on the other hand, have only one uterus and one vagina.

 Kangaroo internal reproductive organs diagram